 The picture of the economies of the Eurasian (post-Soviet) region is diverse: often high levels of corruption, strong dependence on natural resources, and a lack of reform, but also high growth rates and increasing integration into the world economy.
 While the economies of the region have developed very differently, a joint Soviet legacy is still visible in many places.
 This course looks at the current state of the economies of the region from a comparative perspective, as well as at economic processes in recent decades across the region.
-Among the issues that we will discuss are the Soviet legacy, economic reform, energy (natural gas and oil), state-business relations, corruption, informal economy, and regional economic integration.
+Considering the size and significance of the Russian economy, the course will study the Russian case especially intensively.
+Among the issues that we will discuss are the Soviet legacy, economic reform, energy (natural gas and oil), state-business relations, corruption, and external economic relations.

 Students gain insight into the main issues regarding the economies of Russia and the other Eurasian states.
-They are trained to apply economic theories and insights to the context of the Eurasian region.
-Students develop research and presentation skills in the tutorial.
+They are trained to apply economic theories and notions to the context of the Eurasian region.
+Students also develop research skills through a number of written assignments.

 The timetable is available on the BA International Studies website